iamEAP/how-to-eap/README.md

 video conversations are ephemeral, and Slack is somewhere in between.
 I ask that you also be thoughtful with your communications.

-__On the clock.__ My philosophy on in-office time is guided by the principles outlined above (happy people beget great work).
+__On the clock.__ My philosophy on working hours is guided by the principles outlined above (happy people beget great work).
 I encourage you to optimize your work time, balancing the needs associated with your role, your customers, the team, and your happiness.
 Work with me as this balance evolves.